Sasken-Chat-With-Your-Code/GenAI-Chat_With_Your_Code/README.md

 This project was developed collaboratively:

-- Shreya C. Bharadwaj – Local Model RAG pipeline, Qwen model integration, FAISS setup, FastAPI backend
+- **Shreya C Bharadwaj** – Local Model RAG pipeline, Qwen model integration, FAISS setup, FastAPI backend
-- Manasa K. and Likhith Gowda A S – API approach using Gemini, Tree-Sitter RAG pipeline for extraction of code chunks
+- **Manasa K. and Likhith Gowda A S** – API approach using Gemini, Tree-Sitter RAG pipeline for extraction of code chunks
-- Laasya Priya and Siva Vaishali – Interactive frontend using React, Tailwind, and TypeScript
+- **Laasya Priya and Siva Vaishali** – Interactive frontend using React, Tailwind, and TypeScript